 HaARI Ashkanazi Synagogue

 HaARI Ashkanazi Synagogue was once called the “Grigoris Synagogue.”
-It was established by Jews who had converted to Christianity under duress under the Spanish Inquisition and subsequently escaped.
+It was established by Jews who had converted to Christianity under the Spanish Inquisition and subsequently escaped.
 When they made their way to Tzfat they were not immediately accepted by the Safed community so they built their own synagogue.
-The famous Kabbalistic rabbi Rabbi Isaac Luria (the ARI) celebrated the Kabbalat Shabbat service with his students next to the synagogue and after his death the synagogue was renamed.
+The famous Kabbalistic rabbi, Rabbi Isaac Luria (the ARI) celebrated the Kabbalat Shabbat service with his students next to the synagogue and after his death, the synagogue was renamed.

 The Abuhav synagogue was built, according to legend, in Spain.
 When the Spanish authorities wanted to convert it into a Church, Rabbi Abuhav, a 15th century mystic, transported it to Tzfat.
 The Abuhav synagogue still houses three old Torah scrolls, one of which was written by Rabbi Abuhav.
 These scrolls withstood two devastating earthquakes.
 Abuhav synagogue is located on Abuhav Street, below the Yosef Caro street.

 The Kahal National Heritage Site